 Conduct unbecoming to the sacred calling of one in holy orders that an impartial member of the Church would reasonably determine to be not in accordance with the moral duty to provide pastoral care to the people of God.
 Such conduct includes, but is not limited to:

-violent or aggressive harm to another person, such as physical assault, habitually abusive language, harassment, or slander;
+violent or threatened physical harm to another person, such as physical assault, habitually abusive language, harassment, or slander;

-sexual misconduct, which shall not be restricted only to intercourse but shall include a wide range of inappropriate behaviors including but not limited to unchastity, adultery, inappropriate emotional intimacy; grooming; verbal, emotional, and/or physical sexual harassment; sexual assault; molestation; use or production of pornographic material; all forms of sexual violence; sexual advances; requests for sexual favors; quid pro quo behavior; unwelcome verbal or physical conduct, contact, or communication of a sexual nature; including but not limited to, sexually oriented humor or language, questions or comments about sexual behavior or preference that are not reasonably part of pastoral care or spiritual direction, inappropriate comments about clothing or physical appearance, or repeated requests for social engagements;
+sexual misconduct, which shall not be restricted only to intercourse but shall include inappropriate behaviors including but not limited to unchastity, adultery, indecency, and other forms of inappropriate sexual, physical, or emotional intimacy, abuse, or exploitation;

 financial malfeasance, such as theft, embezzlement, fraud, or the diversion of church funds or property for one’s own gain;

-the abuse of ecclesiastical power through a pattern of intimidation, excessive control, manipulation, coercion, isolation, domination, censorship of decision making, exploitation; and/or
+the abuse of ecclesiastical power through a pattern of intimidation, excessive control, manipulation, coercion, isolation, domination, censorship of decision making, or exploitation; and/or

 any action or behavior in any capacity that, if known, would give just cause for scandal within the Church or for the Church to be brought into disrepute.

-By duly enacted canons, a diocese may add offenses not inconsistent with the offenses prescribed above.
+By duly enacted canons, a diocese or special jurisdiction may add offenses not inconsistent with the offenses prescribed above.

 Canon 4 Judicial Disciplinary Bodies of the Province